Presenting GRUB2 BLS

 Some years ago a physical attack was described for the Windows

 BitLocker FDE solution.
-BitLocker is also using the TPM2
+BitLocker is also using the TPM2 in a

 similar way that was described before, but was not using encrypted